gitcompu/pcbwork/PHH_IOExpander.md

   - **GBH Header** - Primarily desiged to work as input (no series protection resistors - but the LED try to protect if chip is running at 3.3V and someone try to put 5V at the header pin).
 When setting as input port, remember to set the PullUp option on (so that if someone try to put 5V or 3.3 V at output when chip is running at 3.3 V thus reverse biasing the LED, the internal pull up resistor option will make the input read high).
 This will work even if chip is operating at 5 V and you try to connect a 3.3V as input on the header (but the header will require to sink current going from pull up resistor).

-Note that it can be risky to set the 23017 ports to Output when anything is connected at the headers GAH and GBH.
-Reason being if the connected external circuit also sets their port as output and 23017 pin is high while external circuit is low , it will damage any or both chips due to huge current flow (if you are sure what you are doign you can opt to set the ports to output).
+Note that it can be risky to set the 23017 B port (connected to header GBH) to Output when anything is connected at the headers GBH.
+Reason being if the connected external circuit also sets their port as output and 23017 pin is high while external circuit is low , it will damage any or both chips due to huge current flow (if you are sure what you are doign you can opt to set the B port to output).

 ## Features